Abdul21837/Myteam/README.md

 ## Description

 The goal of this project was to create a node application that can generate a html team page using user input.
 The application also must have unit tests setup to validate if the classes and functions are being created properly.
-The full details of the assignment can be viewed [here](./assets/media/AssignmentDetails.md)

 ## Table of Contents

 - [Video Walkthrough](#walkthrough)